Six exciting new tales for reluctant readers about a chilly superhero and friends

 And why do everyone's trousers keep falling down?!

 Tommy crafts another witty and entertaining story, which, coupled with Steve Beckett's animated illustrations, make for an incredibly fun reading experience for children.

 To make the front cover stand out on a bookshelf and the inside artwork more vibrant, it was decided that an injection of colour to the previously white mist would be preferable and so different colours were experimented with in order to portray the fog.

 Green looked like it could be interpreted as an unpleasant smell and no-one was particularly keen on the pink so yellow was decided on because in colour psychology it is often associated with the mind.
-As the story transpires that the mist has come from wicked villain, Misty Morning, we thought that this was the m
+As the story transpires that the mist has come from wicked villain, Misty Morning, we thought that this was the most

 Cole Day has just finished building his go-kart to enter the annual Shiverton 'Roll Down The Hill A Bit' race.
 He's eager to take it out for a test drive.
 So the last thing he needs are giant, golf-ball sized blocks of ice falling from the sky and smashing up everything in sight.